-I was surprised to read that the company name Benton is inspired by the movie The Curious Case of Benjamin Button in which the protagonist reverses the ageing cycle and grows younger with time.
-This reflects Benton’s desire to restore skin back to its original, healthy condition without resorting to using harmful ingredients.
+I was surprised to read that the company name Benton is inspired by the movie The Curious Case of Benjamin Button, reflecting the brand’s philosophy to restore skin back to its original, healthy condition without resorting to using harmful ingredients.
 The Benton Tea Tree Oil Cleansing Water is a classic example of such skincare.

-It comes in a clear plastic bottle with minimalist labeling, giving it a clean and sleek appearance.
-It is a good weight and easy to handle.
+It comes in a clear plastic bottle with simple label, giving it a clean appearance and minimalist style.
+It’s a good weight and easy to handle.
 The flip top cap makes controlled dispensing simple, even with one hand operation.
 Upon opening, the natural smell of tea tree is obvious but not overpowering.
-The liquid looks like regular water although shaking the bottle activates the surfactants and it foams.
+The liquid looks like regular water although shaking the bottle activates the cleansing agents and it foams.

 In trialing this product, I used it as I would a micellar water, to remove makeup and sunscreen as well as general impurities built up throughout the day.
-The instructions clearly advise against applying it around the eyes as even in the diluted form essential oils are known irritants.
-Although the concentration of tea tree oil in this formulation is suitably low and hence the potential of reaction similarly unlikely, should tea tree oil come into contact with eyes, it may result in redness, surface irritation and discomfort.
+The instructions clearly advise against applying it around the eyes as even in the diluted form essential oils are known irritants, particularly problematic around the more delicate eye area.
+Although the concentration of tea tree oil in this formulation is suitably low and hence the potential for reaction similarly unlikely, should tea tree oil come into contact with eyes, it may result in redness, surface irritation and discomfort.
 Given that, I think Benton is taking a responsible stance and erring on the side of caution with this warning.

 I applied this by wetting a cotton pad and swiping it across my face, of course avoiding the eye area.
 Light makeup and sunscreen can be erased using 1-2 lightly soaked cotton rounds, heavier makeup with 3-4.
 Skin contact made no impact in terms of sensitivities or stinging.
 It feels very gentle and the medicinal scent is reassuring in this way.

 I was instantly impressed with how well this water removed my surface makeup.
 There was no need to rub or apply firm pressure.
 It simply lifted.
-Even long stay lipsticks just disappeared with a minimum of effort.
+Even long stay lipsticks disappeared without too much effort.
 Having said that, eye makeup is always the hardest to remove efficiently and this had to be achieved with an alternative product which adds a step to the routine.
 The above image shows swatches of lipsticks including long stay varieties, brow pencils and eyeliners including water proof, liquid and pencil types.
 The centre image shows the results after a single swipe, the last indicating a full cleanse was achieved after less than 10 seconds of light massage.
-Although not recommended for eye makeup, the image shows the ease with which even the most stubborn makeup is removed.
+Although not recommended for eye makeup, the image shows that it is effective at its removal regardless.